ssdollxx/tuya-zigbee-switch/docs/change_device_type.md

 ## Step 3: Verify the New Device Type

 Once the update is complete, re-interview the device by clicking the small "i" icon in the device description.
 Verify that the device type has changed.

+When done, it's better to reset the link to non-`FORCE` variant to be able to receive firmware updates properly.